amidaware/trmm-docs/docs/code_signing.md

 Please allow up to 24 hours for a response.

-You will then be sent a code signing auth token, which you should enter into Tactical's web UI from *Settings > Code Signing*

 ## How does it work?

 Every time you generate an agent or an agent does a self-update, your self-hosted instance sends a request to Tactical's code signing servers with your auth token.